DiscoveryDNA/team_neural_network/note/aws_notes.md

   - key: versleuteling2
 2. Wait till the instance becomes active.
 From 1 min to 10 min usually
 3. When instance ready, you can go to "Instances" section, Name your instance, Slack Ciera that you have started using an instance.
+4. Copy the instance's public dns.
+5.  `cd` to the your key directory.
+6. Use this command to access the instance: `ssh -L localhost:8888:localhost:8888 -i <your .pem filename> ubuntu@<your instance DNS>`. (**Note: This command is not the same as the one mentioned on the ec2 instance connecting page.
+For Jupyter Notebook to configure correctly, you need to use this command.**)
+6. The Amazon Deep Learning AMI uses Anaconda virtual environments to host and manage many different deep learning frameworks at the same time.
+Hence, you need to choose which deep learning framework you want to use at the beginning of each session:
+  - For *TensorFlow(+Keras2) with Python3 (CUDA 9.0 and Intel MKL-DNN)*, use the command (type it anywhere in the terminal): `source activate tensorflow_p36`.
+  - For any other framework, follow the instruction detailed in the terminal window at the beginning of each session.
+6. To access the Jupyter Notebook, use the command: `jupyter notebook`.
+7. Look for the sentence 'Copy/paste this URL into your browser when you connect for the first time, to login with a token:' in the terminal window.
+Copy the URL after this sentence **verbatim** into the browser (i.e. do not change `localhost` to anything else).
+8. By this point, you should be able to access the jupyter notebook in the browser.
 4. Use as normal.
 5. When finished, if you installed new software, make a new AMI and name accordingly.
 6. Terminate instance when done and Slack Ciera.